kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 longhorn-snapshot-vsc   driver.longhorn.io   Delete           7d22h

 ```
-If not any, try using `longhorn` or any other[volumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/).
+If not any, try using `longhorn` or any other [volumeSnapshotClass](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/).

 ```bash
 $ helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace